-Looking back on past healthcare predications, what has changed in the healthcare landscape over the past ten years?
+Looking back on past healthcare predictions, what has changed in the healthcare landscape over the past ten years?

-Data that Inspires Action: How trustworthy, timely, and measurable healthcare data creates efficiency in our health system.
+Data that Inspires Action: How trustworthy healthcare data creates efficiency in our health system.

 Real-time healthcare data drives effective patient care plans and helps physicians advance their practice.

 Imagine your team is about to take on the championship game.
 But when it comes time to play, there is no scoreboard.
 No goals to meet, and no directions for success.